mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 However, if you remove the license, you immediately revert to Core features, and the instance become read / write again.

-## Customers Portal

-GitLab provides the [Customers Portal](../index.md#customers-portal) where you can manage your subscriptions and your account details.

 ## Contact Support